 Design is more than just good looks – something all designers should know.
 Design also covers how users engage with a product.
 Whether it’s a site or app, it’s more like a conversation.
 Navigation is a conversation.
 It doesn’t matter how good your site or app is if users can’t find their way around.

 In this post, we’ll help you better understand the principles of good navigation for mobile apps, then show you how it’s done using two popular patterns.
-If you want to take a go at prototyping your own navigation, you can download and test Adobe’s Experience Design CC1 for free and get started right away.
+If you want to take a go at prototyping your own navigation, you can download and test Adobe’s Experience Design CC for free and get started right away.